 Now he’s sharing a combination of hilarious real-life stories, inventive fantasy fiction and badly-drawn graphs to help you to be less anxious and more happy.

-In this compelling, surprising and delightful guide to life for humans, Neil explores how to (gently) uproot anxiety, all while battling irritating interruptions from his doubtful Inner Critic.
+In this compelling, surprising and delightful guide to life, Neil explores how to (gently) uproot anxiety, all while battling interruptions from his doubtful Inner Critic.

 Hughes offers a humor-filled and useful guide for anxiety… disarmingly relatable.Publishers Weekly

-Then—after sorting out love, crises, relationships, purpose, and contentment—he even considers how we can deal with death and the Meaning of Life itself.
+After sorting out love, crises, relationships, purpose, and contentment, he even considers how to deal with death and the Meaning of Life itself.

 It's not bad, I suppose.Neil's Mum